 Scope note: This class comprises any gatherings or organizations of two or more people that act collectively or in a similar way due to any form of unifying relationship.
 In the wider sense this class also comprises official positions which used to be regarded in certain contexts as one actor, independent of the current holder of the office, such as the president of a country.

 A gathering of people becomes an E74 Group when it exhibits organizational characteristics usually typified by a set of ideas or beliefs held in common, or actions performed together.
-These might be communication, creating some common ulgate, a common purpose such as study, worship, business, sports, etc. Nationality can be ulgate as membership in an E74 Group (cf. HumanML markup).
+These might be communication, creating some common artefact, a common purpose such as study, worship, business, sports, etc. Nationality can be modelled as membership in an E74 Group (cf. HumanML markup).
 Married couples and other concepts of family are regarded as particular examples of E74 Group.

 Examples: